 Government and Public Service

-For students who would like to spend Fall Semester in Washington D.C. and work every day in the United States Capitol, then the Government and Public Service Internship program is for you!
-The congressional internship program operated through the Political Science & Philosophy Department offers one student each fall this unique experience – an opportunity to develop networking skills, build knowledge of public policy, and have a unique learning experience while earning six credit hours in Political Science (Political Science 4671).
+For students who would like to spend a fall semester in Washington, D.C., and work every day in the United States Capitol, then the Government and Public Service Internship Program is for you!
+This congressional internship program operated through the Political Science and Philosophy Department offers one student each fall this unique experience – an opportunity to develop networking skills, build knowledge of public policy, and have a unique learning experience while earning six credit hours in Political Science (Political Science 4671).

-While living in Washington, D.C., the ASU intern lives at the Texas Tech house, a short two blocks from the Capitol.
-The individual selected for this position will receive an $8000 scholarship to help defray the costs associated with the internship and living in Washington.
+While living in Washington, D.C., the ASU intern lives at the Texas Tech House, a short two blocks from the Capitol.
+The individual selected for this position will receive an $8,000 scholarship to help defray the costs associated with the internship and living in Washington.
 The scholarship covers all housing costs and any remaining amount can be used to cover day-to-day expenses while in D.C.
-Before leaving for Washington, D.C. interns will attend orientation sessions at Texas Tech to help prepare them for the experience and familiarize then with guidelines and responsibilities expected of interns.
+Before leaving for Washington, D.C., interns will attend orientation sessions at Texas Tech to help prepare them for the experience and familiarize them with guidelines and responsibilities expected of interns.
 They will also attend socials to get to know their fellow interns.

-To participate in the program, it is preferred that undergraduate students have a minimum cumulative grade point average of 3.0 in the major and have completed a minimum of 60 semester hours before the semester they wish to participate in the internship and be a Political Science major.
+To participate in the program, it is preferred that undergraduate students have a minimum cumulative grade point average of 3.0 in the major and have completed a minimum of 60 credit hours before the semester they wish to participate in the internship, and be a political science major.